 The new building will bring growth, improvements and opportunities to the area.
 With 2,000 staff based at Colindale, opportunities will be created for local business growth.

-Hawkins\Brown were required to adapt a previous scheme for the site and incorporate additional community facilities such as social services, a business innovation hub, a café and a public conference suite.
-This amended brief, which required additional floor space, had to be provided within the same budget, which required a significant re-design and rationalisation of the previously proposed building form and structure.
+Hawkins\Brown were required to adapt a previous scheme for the site and incorporate additional facilities and floor space - all achieved without incurring additional costs.
+This required significant re-design and rationalisation of the previously proposed building form and structure.
 The new building enables more efficient, modern ways of working and is cheaper to run.

 was estimated by the council